#1 Alternative to Meta Workplace.Switch to Flip today.

 Example: Nike

 Nike, Inc., an American sportswear brand, has almost 80,000 employees worldwide.
 Nike believes it’s important to invest in their employees to help them achieve greatness, both in and outside work.
-They do this through an extensive benefits programme that supports the emotional, physical, and financial well-being of all employees and their families.
+They do this through an extensive benefits programmeme that supports the emotional, physical, and financial well-being of all employees and their families.

-Nike’s employee well-being programmes vary from location to location, but some examples of the benefits they offer include on-site physiotherapists, surrogacy and adoption assistance, and meal vouchers.
+Nike’s employee well-being programmemes vary from location to location, but some examples of the benefits they offer include on-site physiotherapists, surrogacy and adoption assistance, and meal vouchers.
 They have also famously closed their offices for one week during August in recent years for their ‘well-being week’ where employees are encouraged to unplug and spend time with loved ones.

 4. How EUROPART boosted satisfaction by encouraging employee suggestions